Ableytner/Book-App-Backend/README.md

     - "type": "token" (the type of authentification)
     - "token": "" (the token that was received before)
 - "data": (A dictionary containing the request data)
-    - "author": "Stefan Zweig" (the title of the requested book)
+    - "author": "Stefan Zweig" (the name of the author)

 Returns: